-Darius Vinnett is in his ninth season with the Cardinals after joining the team's scouting department in May, 2013.
+Darius Vinnett is in his 10th season with the Cardinals after joining the team's scouting department in May, 2013.
 He started with Arizona as a scouting assistant and spent three years (2014-16) as the Cardinals representative with the National Football Scouting service before being promoted to an area scout in May, 2017.
-He is currently responsible for scouting the near East region of the country for the Cardinals.
+He is currently responsible for scouting the near East region of the country.